 Recharge shafts are artificial recharge structures commonly used for recharging shallow phreatic aquifers, which are not in hydraulic connection with surface water due to the presence of impermeable layers.
 They do not necessarily penetrate or reach the unconfined aquifers like gravity head recharge wells and the recharging water has to infiltrate through the vadose zone.
-In areas where phreatic aquifer is overlain by poorly permeable strata, the recharge to ground water storage by water spreading method becomes ineffective or has very low efficiency.
-This situation also occurs in ponds/depressions where due to siltation, an impermeable layer or lens is formed which affects hydraulic connection of surface water and phreatic aquifers.
-Recharge shaft is artificial recharge structure which penetrates the overlying impervious horizon and provides effective access of surface water for recharging the phreatic aquifer.
-These structures are ideally suited for areas with deep water levels.
-Recharge Shafts are similar to recharge pits but are constructed to augment recharge into phreatic aquifers where water levels are much deeper and the aquifer zones are overlain by strata having low permeability.
-In order meet out the shortfall, involvement the community is very important which can fulfill supply side and demand side.
+In areas where phreatic aquifer is overlain by poorly permeable strata, the recharge to ground water storage by water spreading method becomes ineffective or has very low provided before the source water enters the shaft.